jorgemaia/azure-iot-sdk-c/readme.md

 # Other Azure IoT SDKs

-To find Azure IoT SDKs in other languages, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.
+To find Azure IoT SDKs in other languages, please refer to the [azure-iot-sdks](https://github.com/azure/azure-iot-sdks) repository.

 # Developing Azure IoT Applications

-To learn more about building Azure IoT Applications, you can visit the [Azure IoT Dev Center][iot-dev-center].
+To learn more about building Azure IoT Applications, you can visit the [Azure IoT Dev Center](https://azure.microsoft.com/en-us/develop/iot/).